-The Passover festival takes place in early spring beginning on the 15th day of the Jewish month of Nissan(Nisan).
-It ends on the 21st of the same month or the 22nd for those outsides of Israel or among Reform Jews.
+The Pesach festival takes place in early spring beginning on the 15th day of the Jewish month of Nissan(Nisan).
+It ends on the 21st of the same month or the 22nd for those outside of Israel or among Reform Jews.

 God commanded in Exodus 12:18 that Passover be celebrated from the evening of the fourteenth day of the first month until the evening of the twenty-first day of the month.

-The date of Passover and other Jewish holidays changes every year.
+The date of Pesach and other Jewish holidays changes every year.
 The dates of the celebration vary every time because the lunar-based Hebrew calendar does not match up with the Gregorian calendar.